Marquardt Village Watertown WI Review: Real Costs & Care Quality in 2026

 Activities & social programs

-The Escapades game room has cards, pool, and movies.
-The Grove serves as a chapel and event space for concerts and worship services.
-Staff organize daily activities to encourage social connection and mental engagement.
+There's more going on here than a single activity calendar suggests.
+The Escapades game room is set up for cards, pool, and movies, while The Grove doubles as a chapel and event space for concerts and worship services.
+Staff plan something most days, with an eye toward keeping residents socially connected and mentally engaged.

 Wellness initiatives